Chart Color Schemes

 Collingwood was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Collingwood has a high level of cultural diversity, with 26.6% of its population speaking a language other than English at home and 37.4% born overseas.
-Christianity is the main religion in Collingwood, comprising 21.8% of the population.
-Judaism is overrepresented in Collingwood compared to Greater Melbourne, making up 0.8% versus 1.0%.
+Collingwood's cultural diversity is notable, with 26.6% of its population speaking a language other than English at home and 37.4% born overseas.
+Christianity is the predominant religion in Collingwood, comprising 21.8% of people.
+Judaism, however, is overrepresented compared to Greater Melbourne, making up 0.8% versus 1.0%.

 Frequently Asked Questions - Diversity